 What about a smaller magnet?
 A D82 magnet has a listed surface field less than 3,000 gauss.
 Will this magnet be OK at any distance?

 No, not necessarily.
 While thinner magnet shapes exhibit weaker magnetic fields, the magnetic fields are usually stronger out at the edges.
 The listed surface field of 2,952 gauss is true only at the very center of the magnet.
 For a magnet this size, we find that the magnetic field exceeds 4,000 gauss out at the edges of the magnet, within about 0.02” from the surface from the magnet.
 Our testing confirmed this:

 What about a bigger magnet?
-For fun, we tried using a powerful 1-1/4” diameter x 1” thick DX4X0 magnet.
+We tried using a powerful 1-1/4” diameter x 1” thick DX4X0 magnet.
 Theoretically, the field strength drops to about 4,000 gauss at 0.18” away from the surface of the magnet.
 In our testing, we found that we had to get a little closer than this to wipe the magnetic stripe.

 No, it depends very much on the details of your particular situation.
 The tests we showed here are for a single magnet near a single card.